SaumiaSinghal/Biped-Robot-Model-/README.md

 # Biped-Robot-Model-
-This repository contains Simulink the code for 8 degree of freedom biped walking robot model.
+This repository contains the code for 8 degree of freedom biped walking robot model.